-This tutorial on How to Make an Omelet will come in handy during weekend brunch.
+This tutorial on how to make an omelet comes in handy for weekend brunch or a quick weeknight dinner.
 Follow the step-by-step photos for the perfect omelet.

-In a bowl, whisk together 2 eggs and 2 tablespoons water.
+In a bowl, whisk together 2 eggs and 2 tablespoons water (feel free to use milk or cream if you prefer).
 This is enough for one omelet.
-If you are making multiple omelets, whisk all of the eggs and water together in one bowl and use a 4 ounce (standard) ladle to portion out enough of the egg mixture for each omelet.
+If you are making multiple omelets, whisk all the eggs and water together in one bowl and use a 4-ounce (standard) ladle to portion out enough of the egg mixture for each omelet.

 Add egg mixture to pan and, with a heat-resistant spatula, immediately start to push the egg from the bottom of the pan, tipping the pan to move uncooked egg into empty spots so that all of the egg gets cooked.